 Most of us are familiar with the Blue Screen of Death and the Black Screen.
-But did you know that there are Purple, Brown, Yellow, Red, Green Screen of Deaths also present that a software or your system may throw up?
+But did you know that there are Purple, Brown, Yellow, Red, Orange, Green Screen of Deaths also present that a software or your system may throw up?
 There is no simple explanation why these stop errors occur as several factors can be involved.
 However, it is known that the malfunctioning of hardware drivers or drivers that are installed by third-party software drive this unwanted change.
 Color-coding the error screen helps support staff assign the degree of urgency to several types of Stop screens and prioritize customers.

 In most cases, these messages are dubbed as fatal as it typically results in unsaved work being lost and a message advising the user to restart the computer.
 These are some of the infamous screens of death known till date are.